• Skip to main content

 Instructions

-3. Store the marinade in a covered container in the refrigerator for up to 2 weeks.
+3. Store the marinade in the refrigerator for up to 2 weeks.
 The marinade can also be stored in resealable plastic bags for up to 3 months in the freezer.

 Notes